IBM/code-engine-microservices/README.md

 Notice how the minimum number of instances for each application of Bee Travels is set to 1: `--min 1`.
 This is due to the fact that we want Bee Travels to always be readily available for traffic without delay and needing an instance to be initialized via cold start.
 Use cases for using the default value of 0 for the mimimum number of instances for each application include:

 * Application does not receive a high volume of traffic consistently
-* Latency is not as much of a priority
+* Cold start delays are not a concern
 * Interested in conserving resources and costs

 For more details and documentation on the Code Engine CLI, go [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli).